-Junk Car Medics is among websites that accept non-running vehicles.
-These sites provide an easy and convenient way to sell a car that doesn't run.
-The selling process typically involves submitting vehicle details, receiving an offer, and arranging for vehicle pickup.
+Junk Car Medics is among the websites that accept non-running vehicles.
+These sites provide a convenient way to sell a car that doesn't run.
+The selling process typically involves submitting vehicle details, receiving an offer, and arranging vehicle pickup.

-eBay Motors is a popular online auction platform for selling both running and non-running vehicles.
+eBay Motors is a popular online auction platform for selling running and non-running vehicles.
 Sellers can set a minimum bid or choose a "Buy It Now" price, attracting buyers willing to take on a project car or use it for parts.
-Accurate descriptions of the car's condition and any known issues are critical in achieving a successful sale.
+Accurate descriptions of the car's condition and any known issues are critical to successful sales.